Ranking the top 15 linebacker prospects of 2017

 [Editor’s note: A player’s ranking within the draft class for each particular category is noted in the corresponding box.]

 Foster’s all-around athleticism is complemented nicely by his instincts, both against the run and pass.
 He led the country in run-stop percentage in 2016, making 52 run stops while missing just five tackles.
 Also a strong player in coverage, he gave up an average of just 6.6 yards per catch last season.
-Foster of course made headlines by being kicked out of the combine after an argument with a hospital worker during medical checks, which will likely make his off-field the biggest concern about him for many teams.
+Foster of course made headlines by being kicked out of the combine after an argument with a hospital worker during medical checks, which will likely make his off-the-field issues the biggest concern about him for many teams.
 Those issues aside, he is a complete player and could still be selected in the top 10.

 Reuben Foster Led all FBS linebackers in run-stop percentage in the 2016 season.https://t.co/tsD4vxMDgv